soffan20/sirix/README.md

 We were surprised that the quality of the code was so bad.
 We learned to use some tools to check the quality of the code and what to focus on.

+## Contribution
+Everyone in the group did their part for P+ and contributed equally.
+Louise did 4 tests and the others got pull requests merged.